UKPLab/acl2025-stricta/README.md

 > experts within these workflows.
 The resulting tools and datasets pave the way for studying collaborative expert-AI
 > reasoning in text assessment, in peer review and beyond.

+You can find the experimental code for the average causal effect estimation and counterfactual analysis, as well as the LLM experiments for biomedical paper assessment in this repository.

 > Contact person: [Nils Dycke](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/staff_ukp/ukp_home_content_staff_1_details_109248.en.jsp)

 [UKP Lab](https://www.ukp.tu-darmstadt.de/) | [TU Darmstadt](https://www.tu-darmstadt.de/)